331uw13/3D-Game/README.md

 ---------------------

 > [!WARNING]
-> The game is not ready and __may__ run poorly because it is not yet optimized well.
+> The game is not ready and __may__ run poorly because it is not yet fully optimized.
 > Try changing render settings from the menu and `game.cfg`

 ---------------------